searxng/searxng/docs/admin/installation-docker.rst

 .. sidebar:: Warning

-   This might remove all docker items, not only those from searxng.
+   This might remove all docker items, not only those from SearXNG.

 If you won't use docker anymore and want to get rid of all conatiners & images use the following *prune* command: